 The average water loss in the Danish water distribution network is below 10 %.
-This level is among the lowest worldwide, and reducing the loss of drinking water is a global focus area.
+This level is among the lowest worldwide, and reducing the loss of drinking water is a global focus area

 Together with DTU, the water suppliers Nordvand and HOFOR and a number of other industry partners, AVK has joined the LEAKman partnership.
 The purpose is to implement state-of-the-art water distribution by using high-technology products and techniques and by tying components and software together into integrated solutions.
-The goal is to minimize water loss and an important part of this project is effective tracking and management of leakages.
+The goal is to minimise water loss and an important part of this project is effective tracking and management of leakages.

 As part of the LEAKman project, the two water suppliers Nordvand and HOFOR have each selected two areas where noise loggers will be installed.
 Automatic tracking ensures that leakages are quickly identified.
 This does not only minimize the water loss caused by leakages; it also prevents the damage from escalating and causing more serious financial consequences.
 At Nordvand they have already seen positive effects of the automatic loggers, as only a few days after installation, two leakages were identified.